Are you embarrassed by crooked teeth?

 Bad Breath: As bad as crooked teeth look, they can smell even worse.
 Bad breath is generally caused by lingering mouth bacteria, which can be difficult to clean from in between crooked teeth.

 Risk Of Additional Injuries: Protruding upper teeth are more likely to chip or crack in the event of an accident.
 Such events can include sporting events, or simply an accident around the house can have a crooked or protruding tooth do unnecessary damage to other areas of your mouth such as your lips or cheeks.

 Treatment for Crooked Teeth in Philadelphia, PA

 There are multiple options for patients with varying levels of treatment.
-Before treatment, Dr. Drew Shulman will assess your teeth and will take your budget and goals into consideration.
+Before treatment, Dr. Drew Shulman will examine your teeth thoroughly.
+We will take your budget and goals into consideration when planning treatment.
 Then, one of these treatments may be chosen:

 Invisalign® uses clear plastic braces that provide comfort in comparison to traditional metal braces.
 The clear braces are custom-designed to each patient and are removable for patient’s convenience.
 Your teeth will gradually straighten over time using this solution.

 Tooth bonding utilizes bio-composite material that is sculpted and shaped to a tooth, and then “bonded” using a special light.
 This treatment can not only be used for crooked teeth, but also for other damaged or chipped teeth.

 Made of high-quality porcelain, dental veneers cover the front and sides of teeth.
 This option can be used to correct minor alignment issues and improve the appearance of teeth.
 Porcelain veneers make teeth look straighter and more balanced.

 Dental crowns are caps that cover entire teeth.
 Like porcelain veneers, dental crowns improve teeth aesthetically.
 However, they can also protect teeth from wear, damage, decay, and other oral health problems.